Confusion brews as retro-style EV startup Alpha Motor turns on the charm

 Some realities in the filings

-The only verifiable fact about the Wolf concept is that it's on display at the Petersen Automotive Museum in L.A. this week.
+The Wolf concept is on display at the Petersen Automotive Museum in L.A. this week.
 To the best of our knowledge at the time of writing, Boyt and Lijewski have no significant role in the product itself.

-And now the part that the fanboy press probably doesn’t want to hear: Alpha Motor Corporation lists its corporate address as exactly the same, down to the suite, as the U.S. arm of Neuron EV, a here-and-gone company that was reportedly based both in Shanghai and Los Angeles, with a claimed $85 million seed funding round to be used to develop an EV.
+And now the part that the fanboy press probably doesn’t want to hear: Alpha Motor Corporation hasn't yet shown evidence of the kind of corporate footprint necessary—hundreds if not thousands of employees—to develop and deliver a vehicle in just over two years.

+For a U.S.-market vehicle that complies with DOT and safety standards, it costs in the vicinity of $2 billion to cover design, development, and engineering, and get past the validation stage of production.
+For instance, Byton—a recent startup with Chinese connections and funding from an industrial giant, a U.S. presence, a German technology grounding, and a nearly fully baked product—couldn’t quite pull it off with funds well in excess of that amount when you consider its assembly plant cost $1.5 billion alone.

 Co-working space - corporate address for Alpha Motor and Neuron EV